For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Scott heard Todd say through the speaker phone, “Hey I got to bounce.
 Make sure you grab the extra set of keys from the Old Lady.
 I don’t think I’ll be around for a couple a’ days...”

 Scott raised his voice to reach across to the phone.
-“I was planning on stopping by Betti’s on the way there anyway, so that works.
+“I was planning on stopping by Betty’s on the way there anyway, so that works.
 But don't you have keys and what're we going to...”
 The sound of the ended call dial tone blared as he finished his sentence, “...start on when I get there?”

 The female police officer that was the object of Todd’s attention stood close to the bars of the jail cell, impatiently tapping her baton on the bars.
 Todd slapped the flip-phone shut.
-“Later, Dude,” he said to the air where his phone had been before it slid into his jeans pocket.
+“Later, Dude,” he said to the air with his accent where his phone had been before it slid into his jeans pocket.

 When the officer stepped even closer to the bars, the disparity in their sizes became dramatically obvious.
-Todd’s six-foot-five frame was only accentuated by the fact that his girth stretched out sideways so far as to allow all three hundred and ten pounds of his meat and flesh to fit into his one body.
+Todd’s six-foot-four frame was only accentuated by the fact that his girth stretched out sideways so far as to allow all three hundred and ten pounds of his meat and flesh to fit into his one body.

 Toni, the female cop who was good-sized only looked small compared to Todd as she whispered emphatically to him.
 “Don’t let the boys see I brought that phone in to you, Todd.
 I would for sure get handed my ass if they saw it no matter that your mother got it to me to get to you.
 You hear me?”
 She looked to be the same age as Todd - in her late thirties and was all business in her demeanor and tone.